Winter Endurance Championship

 Battle for the winter title

-The finale races of the race series, the DNRT, ACNN, DRDO, and international championships, will not bring an end to all the motorsport fun at the end of the year.
-After all, Circuit Park Zandvoort and the foundation DNRT organise the Winter Endurance Championships in in the winter.
+The final races of the various race series, the DNRT, ACNN, DRDO, and international championships, will not bring an end to all the motorsport fun at the end of the year.
+After all, CM.com Circuit Zandvoort and the Stichting DNRT organise the Winter Endurance Championship in the winter.
 Many races for less money.
 The championship traditionally kicks off with the Zandvoort 500.

 Back in the nineties, racing drivers didn’t race in the winter.
 Nowadays, the Winter Endurance Championship is a must for drivers who want to race in the winter.
 The races take place in November, January, and March.
 Many well-known racing drivers from the national championships, DNRT, ACNN, DRDO, and international championships, like the TCR and GT4, see the Winter Endurance Championship as the ideal preparation for the new racing season.

 The Winter Endurance Championship has a calendar that consists of three races.
-After the Zandvoort 500 (length 500 km), there is a guest race in Dubai, which has a length of six hours and is partly held in the dark.
+After the Zandvoort 500 (length 500 km), there is the popular New Year Race, that is partly held in the dark.
 The WEK finishes the winter season with the Final 4.

 Notice: The entire calendar is subject to change.